dballowe7912/algorithm-challenge-dictionary/mergeSort/mergeSort.md

 ### Merge Sort

+MergeSort is a Divide and Conquer algorithm.
+It divides the input array into two halves, recursively calls itself on the two halves, then merges the returned halves into a result array.

 ## Part 1: Merge Arrays

 - create a helper function to merge two sorted arrays, which returns a sorted array